PSCI 1801: Statistical Methods

 Late policy

 Late work will not be accepted.
-Notwithstanding that, the teaching staff are extremely reasonable and lenient.
-If there are circumstances such as religious holidays or family emergencies that are impeding your ability to keep up with the class please let us know.
-Importantly, we are much better at helping you if we are made aware of potential issues before deadlines.
+Notwithstanding that, I will be happy to make reasonable accommodations for unforeseen circumstances.
+If there are circumstances such as religious holidays or family emergencies that are impeding your ability to keep up with the class please let me know.
+Importantly, I am much better at helping you if I am made aware of potential issues before deadlines.

 Assessment and grading